 WHAT IS BROTH?

-WHAT’S THE DIFFERENCE BETWEEN BONE BROTH AND STOCK?
+WHAT'S THE DIFFERENCE BETWEEN BONE BROTH (aka bone stock) AND STOCK?

 Bone broth has become a popular health trend lately—but it's basically just a trendy name for stock.

-Just like a good stock it’s made with “soup bones” that have extra meat and cartilage and simmered for a long time (up to 18 hours—but you really can’t overcook it).
-The goal is to break down the cartilage, which results in a gelatinous, collagen-rich liquid (think meaty Jell-O when you refrigerate it!) that is great for your skin, hair, and nails, and your gut health, says nuritionist JJ Smith.
+Just like a good stock, it's made with "soup bones" that have extra meat and cartilage and simmered for a long time (up to 18 hours—but you really can't overcook it).
+The goal is to break down the cartilage, which results in a gelatinous, collagen-rich liquid (think meaty Jell-O when you refrigerate it!) that is great for your skin, hair and nails, and your gut health, says nutritionist JJ Smith.
 Smith claims that it could even help reduce wrinkles!

 WHEN DO YOU USE STOCK VS. BROTH?